treedys/tps/README.md

 alt="EXAMPLE 2" width="200" height="200" border="10" /></a>

+***This repository contains the code needed to build such a scanner and operate it yourself!***

+## Hardware design:

-This repository contains both the code needed to build such a scanner and operate it, and the design files to create your own **transportable** 3D scanning system made of sturdy aluminium components, that will fit in a set of flight cases.
+Look [here](https://github.com/treedys/tps-design-files) to find the design files to create your own **transportable** 3D scanning system made of sturdy aluminium components, that will fit in a set of flight cases.

 **Please take a look at the licensing agreement below.
 We are making this system free to use for scientific research, non-commercial education, and artistic projects.** For other uses please contact us for licensing.
 We don't bite :-p